-The RTS wants the television industry to reflect the exciting, diverse and talented voices of the Britain of today, and that starts by changing the industry from the inside out.
+The RTS wants television to reflect the exciting, diverse and talented voices of Britain today, and that starts by changing the industry from the inside out.
 The scheme was launched in 2013 by our Royal Patron, the Prince of Wales.
-Since then it has evolved and expanded considerably, and we are proud to say we have supported over 240 Bursary Scholars to date, with approximately 80% of our graduating cohorts securing employment within the television broadcast industries.
+Since then it has evolved and expanded considerably, and we are proud to say we have supported nearly 325 Bursary Scholars to date, with approximately 82% of our graduating cohorts securing employment within television and related industries.

-The Bursary provides free RTS membership; industry mentoring; access to the latest events and lectures; and numerous networking opportunities.
-We also support our Scholars financially, awarding £1000 per academic year of study.
+The Bursary provides financial support; free RTS membership; industry mentoring; access to the latest events and lectures; and numerous networking opportunities for each academic year of study.